-Students applying for admission to limited or competitive enrollment programs should consult the program admissions information in the Admissions section of the College website at www.abtech.edu/competitive-and-limited-programs.
+Students applying for admission to limited or competitive enrollment programs should consult the program admissions information in the Admissions section of the College website at competitive-an-limited-programs.
 This information is also available in the K. Ray Bailey Student Services Center or via email at gotadvising@abtech.edu.